+Looking for things to do in Waikiki?
 Most people who visit the Aloha State end up staying in the Waikiki area of Honolulu on the island of Oahu.
 This is because this is where almost all of Oahu’s and the State of Hawaii’s hotels are located.
-More than half of the State of Hawaii’s 54,000-plus hotel and condominium room units are located on Oahu and most of them can be found in Waikiki.
-So if you are the typical visitor to Hawaii, chances are that you will be spending some time in the Waikiki area either staying at a hotel or visiting the sights at this world renowned tourist destination area.
-Here are some of the things that you can readily see or do while in Waikiki.
+More than half of the State of Hawaii’s 54,000-plus hotel room units are located on Oahu.
+And most of them can be found in Waikiki.
+So if you are the typical visitor to Hawaii, chances are that you will be spending some time in the Waikiki area.
+And generally speaking, you will either be staying at a hotel or visiting the sights at this world renowned tourist destination area.
+Here are some of the many and interesting things to do in Waikiki.

 There is the world famous Waikiki Beach and other surrounding beaches right at your doorstep.
 So take advantage of it.
 You can swim, sunbathe, body surf or surf.
 If you don’t know how to surf, there are a number of places in Waikiki that can teach you how.
 Many tourists may not be aware that the beaches in Waikiki are, for the most part, not naturally formed ones.
 Much of the beach areas are made up of sand imported from other places from Hawaii as well as from outside of Hawaii.
 Others may not know that besides Waikiki Beach, there are also the Duke Kahanomuku, Fort DeRussy, Gray’s, Queen’s Surf, Kapiolani and Sans Souci beaches, all in the Waikiki area.
 Plus, even though some large Waikiki hotel properties might be directly fronting them, by law, all beaches in the entire State of Hawaii are public.